Skip to content

-What Can I Bring With Me To Treatment?
+What Can I Bring With Me to Inpatient Rehab?

-Each rehab center has different guidelines for allowed and prohibited items.
-Some rehab facilities are stricter than others.
+Inpatient rehab centers differ in policies, with some being more strict than others.
 Ask the admissions team for a packing list as you prepare for rehab.
 For the most part, it’s recommended to bring the following:

 • Jewelry that you wear every day and consider to be a necessity, like your wedding ring or a watch.
 Otherwise, leave valuable items at home.

 • An alarm clock that does not have a radio.
-Some centers will supply these, so check with yours before going out to buy one.
+Some centers will supply these, so check with yours before buying one.

-• Your current prescription medication in the original pharmacy bottle with the information label intact.
+• Your current prescription medication is in the original pharmacy bottle with the information label intact.
 Any liquid medications must be new and sealed.
-You should also bring a list of all your medications and dosages.
+You should also bring a list of all your prescriptions and dosages.

 • A small amount of cash ($50 to $100 in smaller bills for store runs, vending machines, etc.).

-• Your checkbook, credit card or debit card to pay for treatment medications.
+• Use your checkbook, credit card, or debit card to pay for treatment medications.

-• Your insurance cards and a form of identification (driver’s license, passport, etc.).
+• Your insurance cards and identification (driver’s license, passport, etc.).

 • A notebook or journal.